While you worried about the coronavirus, a familiar presence awoke from its winter slumber and went looking for dinner.

 According to state wildlife officials, Colorado is home to 19,000 black bears.
 Southwest Colorado is prime habitat because of our relatively mild winters and lack of population.

-Refuse is a big threat to bear safety.
-In their zeal to feed, they sometimes ingest cardboard containers, which can clog their digestive systems and starve them.
-Some even suffer severe cuts to their tongues while trying to lick broken glass and cans.
+Refuse is a significant threat to bear safety.
+In their zeal to feed, bears sometimes ingest cardboard containers, which can clog their digestive systems and starve them.
+Some even suffer severe cuts to their tongues while licking broken glass and cans.

 Human behavior has a direct effect on bear behavior.
 CPW and organizations such as Bear Smart Durango work with residents and businesses to become “bear aware” and make neighborhoods unappealing to the animals.
 Property owners are encouraged to use bear-resistant trash cans, gather fruit that’s fallen from trees, and install electrified fences to protect livestock and beehives.